evmcnb/quartz/content/Full/pneumothorax.md

 ## Complications

-Persistent air leak or recurrent episodes → consider referral for VATS to allow for mechanical/chemical pleurodesis +/- bullectomy
+Persistent air leak or recurrent episodes → consider referral for VATS (thoracic surgery) to allow for mechanical/chemical pleurodesis +/- bullectomy

 - Pleurodesis (sticking lung to chest wall) may be used if there is a significant risk of repeat episodes